gnyers/ndc-python-workshop/01_func-introduction.rst

 - Available since: Python v3.0
 - PEP-3102: `Keyword-Only Arguments
   <https://www.python.org/dev/peps/pep-3102/>`_
-- Motivation: to allow for the declaration of arguments that will only be accepted as keyword argument.

-  Keyword arguments are usually preferable, since they are explicit and leave no room for ambiguity.

 Example 1: Function with no positional arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code:: python
-   :number-lines: 1
    :class: python-code
    :name: s1_ex01_keyword_only.py